Horticultural Therapy Program

 Future site of the PCC Therapeutic Learning Garden, Sylvania Campus, west of the CC building cafeteria.

-PCC’s Therapeutic Learning Garden (TLG), the first healing and learning garden of its kind on a college campus, is currently under development.
-When completed, it will provide pioneering, replicable curricula for creating healing sanctuaries and vibrant learning environments.
-The garden will become a cutting-edge hub of natural and neurological innovation that will benefit PCC faculty, staff and students, as well as surrounding neighborhood residents, the Portland Oregon metropolitan region, and beyond.
+When completed, the garden will provide pioneering, replicable curricula for creating healing sanctuaries and vibrant learning environments.
+It will become a cutting-edge hub of natural and neurological innovation that will benefit PCC faculty, staff and students, as well as surrounding neighborhood residents, the Portland Oregon metropolitan region, and beyond.

 Sharing characteristics of all therapeutic gardens, this learning and healing garden will also offer: